 More guys are being inventive with their styles now as can be seen with this curly burst fade with short bangs.
 This style is meant to be a head turner.
 Keeping it short around the ears, leaving length on top giving a bold and sharp finish.
 It has been faded to the shortest clipper length to look polished.
 A matte effect has been created on top, I would recommend a sea salt spray and a styling powder for maximum hold.

 This sharp skin fade and curls are a good example of a clean tidy finish and easy to maintain every day.
 The top has been disconnected from the sides, the reason for this is to make the most of the curls and complete the look.
 Do not brush the curls as this will create unwanted frizz as will add time and stress to your day.
 The easiest way to style is to scrunch some pomade into the curls while your hair is damp and leave it to dry naturally.

 A small amount of color can change the look of a cut as can be seen with this tapered cut and highlighted curls.
 The hair on the sides and back have been taken short and tapered heavily into the curls to make the most of the style.
 The hairline has been cut in all around the head for a sharp finish.
-Tapered cuts are all the rage at the moment so a lot of barbers will be able to do this cut.
+Tapered cuts, when paired with mens curly hairstyles, are all the rage at the moment, so many barbers will be able to do this.